sylikc/jpegview/current/readme.txt

 - Small buttons for minimize/restore/close on top, right corner of screen in full screen mode (only shown when mouse moved to top of screen)
 - New crop modes with fixed aspect ratio and fixed crop size
+- Set modification date to current date or to EXIF date

 [1.0.18]